valory-xyz/autonolas-governance/README.md

 npx hardhat test
 ```

-### Audits
-The audit is provided as development matures.
-The latest audit report can be found here: [audits](https://github.com/valory-xyz/autonolas-governance/blob/main/audits).

 ### Linters
 - [`ESLint`](https://eslint.org) is used for JS code.
 - [`solhint`](https://github.com/protofire/solhint) is used for Solidity linting.